-Katie Donovan will receive the 21st annual Lawrence O'Shaughnessy Award for Poetry of the University of St. Thomas Center for Irish Studies in the USA.
-She will collect her award and give a reading from her newly-released poetry collection, Off Duty, on Friday 21 April 2017 at the University of St Thomas, St Paul, Minnesota.
+Katie Donovan received the 21st annual Lawrence O'Shaughnessy Award for Poetry of the University of St. Thomas Center for Irish Studies in the USA.
+She collected her award and gave a reading from her newly-released poetry collection, Off Duty, on Friday 21 April 2017 at the University of St Thomas, St Paul, Minnesota.

 The $5,000 O'Shaughnessy Award for Poetry, established in 1997, is given to a distinguished Irish poet.
 The award is named for Lawrence O'Shaughnessy, who taught English at St. Thomas from 1948 to 1950, formerly served on the university's board of trustees, and is the retired head of the I.A.
 O'Shaughnessy Foundation.

 Previous recipients of the award include fellow Bloodaxe poets Louis de Paor in 2000; Frank Ormsby in 2002; Kerry Hardie in 2005 and Leanne O’Sullivan in 2011.
-Katie Donovan will be the twenty-first recipient.
+Katie Donovan was the twenty-first recipient.